-C.10 Software Development Processes and Standards.
-To the extent any software is developed, modified, or otherwise procured under the Contract, Contractor will use commercially-accepted software development and documentation processes and standards.

-C.11 Limitation of Warranty for City-Furnished Software.
-In lieu of any other warranty expressed or implied herein, City warrants that any programming aids and software packages supplied for Contractor use as City-furnished property shall be suitable for their intended use on the system(s) for which designed.
-In the case of programming aids and software packages acquired by City from a commercial source, such warranty is limited to that set forth in the contractual document covering the product(s).
-Should City furnish Contractor with any programming aids or software packages that are found not to be suitable for their intended use on the system(s) for which designed, Contractor shall notify City and supply documentation regarding any defects and their effect on progress on the Contract.
-City will consider equitably adjusting the delivery performance dates or compensation, or both, and any other contractual provision affected by the City-furnished property in accordance with the procedures provided for in Section B.3 above ("City's Right to Make Changes").

-C.12 Loss of Data.
-If any City data or record is lost or corrupted due to the negligence of Contractor or any of its subcontractors or agents, Contractor shall be responsible for correcting and recreating all production, test, acceptance, and training files or databases affected which are used in the provision of Services, at no additional cost to the City, in the manner and on the schedule set by City.
-This remedy shall be in addition to any other remedy City may be entitled to by law or the Contract.

-C.13 Purchase Orders.
-If this Contract requires a service to be ordered by City via purchase order, Contractor shall not deliver or furnish the service until City transmits a purchase order.
-All purchase orders shall bear this Contract or solicitation number, shall be placed by City directly with Contractor, and shall be deemed to incorporate by reference the Contract.
-Any discrepancy between this Contract and the terms stated on the Contractor's order form, confirmation, or acknowledgement shall be resolved in favor of terms most favorable to City.
+- C.10 Software Development Processes and Standards.
+To the extent any software is developed, modified, or otherwise procured under this Contract, Contractor will use commercially accepted software development and documentation processes and standards. - C.11 Limitation of Warranty for City-Furnished Software.
+In lieu of any other warranty expressed or implied herein, the City warrants that any programming aids and software packages supplied for Contractor use as City-furnished property shall be suitable for their intended use on the system(s) for which designed.
+In the case of programming aids and software packages acquired by the City from a commercial source, such warranty is limited to that set forth in the contractual document covering the product(s).
+Should the City furnish Contractor with any programming aids or software packages that are found not to be suitable for their intended use on the system(s) for which designed, Contractor shall notify the City and supply documentation regarding any defects and their effect on progress on this Contract.
+The City will consider equitably adjusting the delivery performance dates or compensation, or both, and any other contractual provision affected by the City-furnished property in accordance with the procedures provided for in Section C.3 above ("City's Right to Make Changes"). - C.12 Loss of Data.
+If any City data or record is lost or corrupted due to the negligence of Contractor or any of its subcontractors or agents, Contractor shall be responsible for correcting and recreating all production, test, acceptance, and training files or databases affected that are used in the provision of Services, at no additional cost to the City, in the manner and on the schedule set by the City.
+This remedy shall be in addition to any other remedy the City may be entitled to by law or this Contract. - C.13 Purchase Orders.
+If this Contract requires a service to be ordered by the City via purchase order, Contractor shall not deliver or furnish the service until the City transmits a purchase order.
+All purchase orders shall bear this Contract or solicitation number, shall be placed by the City directly with Contractor, and shall be deemed to incorporate by reference this Contract.
+Any discrepancy between this Contract and the terms stated on the Contractor's order form, confirmation, or acknowledgement shall be resolved in favor of terms most favorable to the City.

-C.14 Invoicing and Payment.
+C.14 Intentionally Omitted